A-MAIN/Project-CookGood/README.md

 # Project-CookGood

 Documentation is stil WIP.

-most of the required java files are missing.
+Most of the required java files are missing.

 ## Credits